Kong/docs.konghq.com/src/gateway/kong-production/install-options/linux/ubuntu.md

 ## Download and install

 You can install {{site.base_gateway}} by downloading an installation package or using our APT repository.
-We currently package Kong Gateway for Ubuntu Bionic, Focal, and Xenial.
+We currently package {{ site.base_gateway }} for Ubuntu Bionic, Focal, and Xenial.

 {:.note .no-icon}
-> We currently package Kong Gateway for Ubuntu Bionic, Focal and Xenial.
+> We currently package {{ site.base_gateway }} for Ubuntu Bionic, Focal and Xenial.
 > If you are using a different release, replace `$(lsb_release -sc)` with `xenial` in the commands below.
 > <br /><br />
 > To check your release name run `lsb_release -sc`.